bytedeco/javacpp-presets/README.md

 Introduction
 ------------
-The JavaCPP Presets module contains Java configuration and interface classes for widely used C/C++ libraries.
-The configuration files in the `org.bytedeco.javacpp.presets` package are used by the `Parser` to create from C/C++ header files the Java interface files targeting the `org.bytedeco.javacpp` package, which is turn are used by the `Generator` and the native C++ compiler to produce the required JNI libraries.
+The JavaCPP Presets modules contain Java configuration and interface classes for widely used C/C++ libraries.
+The configuration files in the `org.bytedeco.<moduleName>.presets` packages are used by the `Parser` to create from C/C++ header files the Java interface files targeting the `org.bytedeco.<moduleName>` packages, which is turn are used by the `Generator` and the native C++ compiler to produce the required JNI libraries.
 Moreover, helper classes make their functionality easier to use on the Java platform, including Android.

 Please refer to the wiki page for more information about how to [create new presets](https://github.com/bytedeco/javacpp-presets/wiki/Create-New-Presets).
 Since additional documentation is currently lacking, please also feel free to ask questions on [the mailing list](http://groups.google.com/group/javacpp-project).